i2ohan/ChatApp-/README.md

 # ChatApp-
-MERN with Socket.io and NodeJS
+MERN with Socket.io

+Don't forget to create a .env file and add all the required environment variables like MONGO_URI and JWT_SECRET KEY.